rykroon/blog/content/posts/json-rpc-vs-rest.md

 ___

 ## REST APIs Are Burdened by Dispersed Parameters
 Parameters in a REST API are located in several different parts of the HTTP request.
 In addition to body parameters, there are path parameters, and in the case of `GET` requests, query parameters.
-While most developers likely do not consider this an inconvenience—probably due to the acceptance of the status quo—I would argue that once you experience the simplicity of JSON-RPC, you’ll wonder why you dealt with this inconvenience yourself.
+While most developers likely do not consider this an inconvenience, probably due to the acceptance of the status quo, I would argue that once you experience the simplicity of JSON-RPC, you’ll wonder why you dealt with this inconvenience yourself.

 ### Quirky Query Parameters
 If you want to retrieve a resource from a REST API endpoint, you must use the HTTP `GET` method.
 Although _technically_ possible, it is [not recommended](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) to include content in the body of an HTTP `GET` request; therefore, any parameters must be sent in the query string portion of the URL.